Maps

 Vancouver to Clinton

 In Vancouver, begin your exploration with a tour of some 6,000 objects from BC’s Aboriginal peoples at the Museum of Anthropology.
 Travel east and stop at Fort Langley National Historic Site.
 This is the birthplace of British Columbia and a must-see attraction!
 Continue on to Hope through the rich farm country of the Fraser Valley; walk through the Othello Tunnels, part of the famous Kettle Valley Railway, built between 1910 and 1916.
+The Othello Tunnels are typically open from April to October.
+To stay updated on current conditions, please check the BC Parks for the latest information on reopening dates and any potential restrictions.
 Continue on Highway 1 to Lytton for a guided rafting trip down the mighty Fraser or Thompson rivers.
 Take Highway 12 to Lillooet and try panning for gold.
 Continue north on Highway 99 back to Highway 97 and experience the arid desert settings near Clinton.

 Part 2